 Select the relevant court and continue.
 A West Australian citizen will select the Family Court of Western Australia.

-Provide a title and description for the application in case you need to return to it later.
+Enter a title and description for the application in case you need to come back to it later.
 Select continue and OK to confirm.

 Step 4: Complete the application